threefoldtech/info_grid/src/intro/grid3_howitworks.md

 ***

-## Introduction
+## Welcome to ThreeFold: Your Gateway to a Global, Sustainable Network

-Let's now delve into the mechanics of the ThreeFold Grid.
-In the course of this section, you will gain a clearer understanding of the different components that compose the TFGrid and see how its multiple operations work closely together.
-You will also learn some key aspects of the TFChain infrastructure and get to know more about the building blocks of the grid, the 3Nodes.
+Welcome to the ThreeFold ecosystem, where you'll embark on a journey to understand the inner workings of the ThreeFold Grid.
+In this section, we will guide you through the essentials, ensuring you grasp the intricacies of the TFGrid and its interconnected operations.
+Additionally, you'll delve into TFChain, our backbone blockchain infrastructure, and uncover the building blocks of our grid, known as 3Nodes.
 ***

 ## The ThreeFold Grid: A Global, Sustainable Network

 The ThreeFold Grid is a remarkable network consisting of autonomous storage and compute Internet capacity.
 It has been created by dedicated individuals known as ThreeFold Farmers, who have contributed over 80,000,000 GB of storage and 20,000 cores to the grid.
 This massive capacity is globally available, neutral, and sustainable.
+This network is maintained by **ThreeFold Farmers **who contribute their resources.

-To ensure easy discovery by purchasers, the IT capacity within the ThreeFold Grid is indexed and registered on the TFChain.
+To ensure easy discovery by purchasers, the IT capacity within the ThreeFold Grid is indexed and registered on the **TFChain**.
 This platform serves as a comprehensive directory, simplifying the process of finding and accessing the desired resources.
 The ThreeFold Grid supports any application that can run on Linux, guaranteeing compatibility and flexibility.
 Moreover, it offers additional benefits, including enhanced privacy, security, proximity to end-users, and a significantly lower cost compared to traditional alternatives.

 ### Local Production and Allocation of Internet Capacity